Where to Find Jobs

 Finding job openings can seem fairly easy.
 Head for a huge job site like Monster.com, and it looks as though half the companies in the United States have openings.
 When you submit an application or resume you will find in many cases the competition numbers hundreds of people who also are using popular job websites.
 Still, an argument can be made that keeping an eye on those sites is not a bad idea since they will indicate which fields are growing and what companies are hiring.

-Let's look at the most common sources of jobs and the pluses and minuses for job seekers.
+Let’s look at the most common sources of jobs and their pluses and minuses for job seekers.

 Job openings can be found in trade journals, job boards, company websites, social networking services, newspapers, grocery stores, libraries and store windows.
 The most common of these are Internet job boards.

 There are drawbacks to seeking advertised jobs.
 They often result in competition with hundreds of applicants.
 Not all jobs are advertised as companies move to posting jobs on their own websites and not on large job boards.
 Paul Sears, an employment counselor at CareerForce, says he firmly believes CareerForce customers who crowd the computer terminals in his building’s lobby “should spend more time on other job-hunting activities.
 I wish I could tell them to stop surfing the Web for jobs and start talking to people and networking.
 That’s how you find a job.”